laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 "What about the mouse?"
 Gwyneth asked.
 "A live animal could complicate the mission."

 "It’s just a mouse.
-It’s easy to get rid of them- you throw a ballet shoe."
+It’s easy to get rid of them: You throw a ballet shoe."
 Lulu pretended to hold a shoe over her head like a pitcher.
 "Really hard, right at their head."
 She let the invisible shoe fly.

 "Is that something you saw in The Nutcracker?"
 Paige guessed.